tkellen/json-api/format/index.md

 has the `comments` locally, and now wants to fetch the associated authors without fetching the comments again.

-Multiple linked resources can be requested in a comma-separated list:
+Multiple linked records can be requested in a comma-separated list:

 ```text
 GET /articles/1?include=author,comments,comments.author